Wardormeur/seneca-kue/README.md

 # seneca-kue

-A plugin that allows you to create and use queues, wrapped around the [kue][https://github.com/Automattic/kue] library
+A plugin that allows you to create and use queues, wrapped around the [kue](https://github.com/Automattic/kue) library

 If you're using this module, and need help, you can:
-- Post a [github issue][]
+- Post a [GitHub issue][]
 - Complain to @Wardormeur

 If you are new to Seneca in general, please take a look at [senecajs.org][].
 We have everything from